Sahara desert tour.

 So apart from buying your own camel, what are your options?

-Well, you can either do it independently and get a local or a guide to take you into the desert once you get to the dunes, or book an organised Sahara desert tour to start from Marrakech or Fes.
+Well, you can either do it independently and get a local or a guide to take you into the desert once you get to the dunes, or book an organized Sahara desert tour to start from Marrakech or Fes.

 Which methods suits you best?

-A Pre-booked Sahara desert tour is good for you if you prefer everything organised for you, if you want to just turn up and be led the whole way and be hassle free in planning.
+A Pre-booked Sahara desert tour is good for you if you prefer everything organized for you if you want to just turn up and be led the whole way and be hassle free in planning.
 However with tours, everything is on time restraints, there’s an itinerary to follow, there’s no freedom of length of time spent in one place, or where to eat and sleep and depending on your view that can be seen as a pro or a con.

 If you want to do it independently, you have to do all the research yourself, figure out a route, decide where to stop and how long for and then figure out which local or guide can take you into the desert dunes themselves.